Windows Server Failover Clustering (WSFC) with SQL Server

 Health monitoring.
 Inter-node and primary node health detection is accomplished through a combination of heartbeat-style network communications and resource monitoring.
 The overall health of the cluster is determined by the votes of a quorum of nodes in the cluster.

 Failover coordination.
 Each resource is configured to be hosted on a primary node, and each can be automatically or manually transferred to one or more secondary nodes.
 A health-based failover policy controls automatic transfer of resource ownership between nodes.
 Nodes and hosted applications are notified when failover occurs so that they may react appropriately.

-For more information, see: Failover Clusters in Windows Server 2008 R2
+For more information, see: Failover Clustering Overview - Windows Server

 In the event of a failover, the WSFC service transfers ownership of instance's resources to a designated failover node.
 The SQL Server instance is then re-started on the failover node, and databases are recovered as usual.
 At any given moment, only a single node in the cluster can host the FCI and underlying resources.